gitlabhq/gitlabhq/doc/user/project/clusters/index.md

 Helm Tiller will also create additional service accounts and other RBAC resources for each installed application.
-Please consult the documentation for the Helm charts for each application for details.
+Consult the documentation for the Helm charts for each application for details.

 NOTE: **Note:**
 Auto DevOps will not successfully complete in a cluster that only has RBAC